 IGI serves as one of the major commercial aerodromes all over India.
 As per the data of 2018, IGI was considered to be the 12th busiest airport globally.
 Situated in Palam, this airport is located at a mere distance of 12-15 km from New Delhi Railway Station.

 It is very well connected with other Indian cities like Pune, Gwalior, Mumbai, Jaipur, Bangalore receiving direct flights.
 After you deboard at the airport, you would need to take a cab or some other means of public transportation to reach your destination.

-By Road.
 You can also travel to Faridabad via road networks from other cities.
 Here is the route you can follow to reach Faridabad via the following cities.

 Interstate buses are also available from nearby cities.

-By Train.
 You will need to deboard at the Faridabad Railway Station.
 This station is located on the Delhi-Agra chord serving Faridabad along with its surrounding areas.
 Here is how you can reach there via train from the following places.